 Food First — When Supplements May or May Not Be Needed

-By Zynava Editorial TeamReviewed February 2026
+By ZYNAVA Editorial TeamReviewed February 2026

 Most nutrition experts agree that obtaining vitamins and minerals from whole foods is preferable to supplementation whenever possible.
 Whole foods contain complex combinations of nutrients, fiber, and phytochemicals that work together in ways that isolated supplements cannot fully replicate.
 For many people eating a balanced and varied diet, additional supplementation of certain nutrients may not be necessary.

 However, there are situations where supplementation can play an important role: strict dietary restrictions such as veganism may create gaps in vitamin B12, iron, or omega-3 intake; geographic latitude and indoor lifestyles can limit vitamin D synthesis; pregnancy increases folate and iron requirements; and age-related changes can impair nutrient absorption.
-Zynava helps you understand where your diet may fall short so you can make targeted, evidence-based supplementation decisions rather than taking unnecessary products.
+ZYNAVA helps you understand where your diet may fall short so you can make targeted, evidence-based supplementation decisions rather than taking unnecessary products.

 This guide is for educational purposes only and is not medical advice.
 Always consult a healthcare professional before making supplement decisions.
 See our full disclaimer and editorial policy.